The Wedding Seating Plan

 The wedding meal may last for 2-3 hours and is a significant part of the day.
 If your guests are sitting with people they get along with, it will make a big difference to their enjoyment of the day.

 The Wedding Top Table - Who Sits Where?

 In the UK, the Bride and Groom would traditionally sit in the middle of the wedding top table flanked by the Bride's parents, then the Groom's parents and finally by the Best Man and Chief Bridesmaid.

 Don't feel you need to stick with tradition though as there are plenty of alternative top table layouts you can use, including the US-style head table.

 Some layouts can be particularly useful when parents have split up and are possibly with a new partner.
 In many cases it is helpful to abandon the restrictions which tend to come with top table plans.
 Perhaps a romantic 'sweetheart' table for two, or even sitting with friends, rather than family might be a solution?
 After all, it's your wedding!

 Seating Planning Software

 Using a simple-to-use computer-based seating planner such as TopTablePlanner you'll be able to make major changes with a few clicks, and minor changes in much less time than it would take to draw it all out again by hand.
-There are so often instances when changes have to be made the day before because someone is ill or otherwise unable to attend.
-Making changes to your seating plan the day before your wedding isn't good for the nerves!

 6 Tips for Successful Seating Plans